hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 8. Define recommendation-result records.
 9. Build a pure traceability evaluator with no DOM access.
 10. Keep the evaluator free from browser-storage access.
-11. Add representative deterministic rule fixtures.
+11. Add representative deterministic rules.
 12. Add contract and unit checks.
 13. Connect traceability to the compatibility adapter.
 14. Preserve all protected report fields.
 15. Expose private-beta diagnostics for review.
 16. Add browser checks for visible recommendation explanations.
 17. Document limitations, rollback and release gates.

+Completion of the implementation sequence does not by itself complete the milestone.

+The validation gates below still require passing evidence.

 ---